-Community board meetings (Featherston, Greytown, and Martinborough) are held on a weekday evening once every six-weeks and are generally held in the local council building.
-The meetings typically start between 6pm and 7pm and last 2 hours.
+Community board meetings (Featherston, Greytown, and Martinborough) are typically held on a weekday evening every six weeks and are generally held in the local council building.
+The meetings start at 7pm and last 2 hours.
 All meeting agendas (for council, committees and community boards) are distributed electronically at least 2 full days before the meeting and all elected members are expected to have read and made necessary investigative work to understand all agenda items ahead of the meeting.
 Depending on the complexity of the agenda items, that can be a time-consuming task.
 The current schedule of meetings is available from https://swdc.govt.nz/meetings/